 While the service members have the most to gain, other audiences can benefit from the resource too, such as:

 Recruiters and Counselors: These professionals can utilize Army COOL to help soldiers figure out what military experience maps over to civilian credentials, understand their credentialing options, and the necessary steps for getting a credential.

 Credentialing Organizations: MedCerts falls in this category, and companies like us need to know the ins and outs of military-specific credentialing.
 Since 99% of military occupations have a similar civilian credential, and in some cases, the military will offer financial assistance, we can help them receive proper certifications.

-Employers: Some employers specifically look for service members and veterans who are transitioning to civilian life, so Army COOL can serve as a valuable resource in this regard, too.
+Employers: Some employers specifically look for service members who are transitioning to civilian life, so Army COOL can serve as a valuable resource in this regard, too.

 IT-2000/IT Helpdesk Administrator: This particular certification prepares you to manage a wide range of networking technologies within an organization.

 IT-2100/PC Technician: This certification indicates you understand installation, PC building, system upgrades, repair, system configuration, troubleshooting, problem diagnosis, and preventative maintenance on personal computers.